tbensky/PiNN_Projectile/readme.md

         self.hidden_neuron_count = 10
         self.output_neuron_count = 4

-        #tanh works best for this
+        #tanh and sigmoid should be tried with this
         self.activation = torch.nn.Tanh()

         #2 layers seems to work